ietf-teep/architecture/draft-ietf-teep-architecture.md

 across the market.
 Different devices, manufacturers, and TEEs support different attestation algorithms and mechanisms.
 In order for TEEP to be inclusive, the attestation format shall allow for both proprietary attestation signatures, as well as a standardized form of attestation signature.
-Either form of attesation signature may be applied to a set of TEEP claims, and both forms of attestation shall be considered conformant with TEEP.
+Either form of attestation signature may be applied to a set of TEEP claims, and both forms of attestation shall be considered conformant with TEEP.
 However, it should be recognized that not all TAMs or SPs may be able to process all proprietary forms of attestations.
 All TAMs and SPs MUST be able to process the TEEP standard attestation format and attached signature.